MicrosoftDocs/playfab-docs/playfab-docs/features/automation/scheduled-tasks/scheduled-tasks-quickstart.md

 ms.localizationpriority: medium
 ---

-# Scheduled Tasks Quickstart
+# Scheduled Tasks quickstart

-This Quickstart walks you through how to create a task that runs on a schedule.
+This quickstart walks you through how to create a task that runs on a schedule.
 There are many game operation routines that can be automated using a scheduled task, such as modifying prices in a store according to the time of the day, updating Title Data to reflect changes for a current event, injecting virtual currencies into the game economy daily, etc.

 In the example used in this Quickstart, we show you how to modify a game variable called "rareDropRate" in the Title Data at 12:00 UTC, and only on weekend days.

 ## Step 1 - Prepare the CloudScript

 In the Game Manager, go to Servers -> CloudScript.
 Add a CloudScript function called "adjustRareDropRate" with a simple call to the SetTitleData API as shown in the following code snippet and image. (for the sharp-eyed, don’t worry - there’s a bug in there on purpose).
 Make sure you deploy the new revision, so that it is live in your game.
-You can learn more about using CloudScript in our [CloudScript Quickstart](../cloudscript/cloudscript-quickstart.md), and in documentation for the method [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).
+You can learn more about using CloudScript in our [CloudScript quickstart](../cloudscript/cloudscript-quickstart.md), and in documentation for the method [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).

 ```javascript
 handlers.adjustRareDropRate = function(args) {